 - Backscatter technology relies on a narrow, low intensity x-ray beam scanned over the body's surface at high speed that is reflected back from the body and other objects placed or carried on the body, where it is converted into a computer image of the subject and displayed on a remote monitor.
-For comparison purposes, the x-ray dose received from the backscatter system is equivalent to the radiation received in two minutes of airplane flight at altitude (.02 millirem for two scans by backscatter compared to .0276 millirem for two minutes of a flight). - Millimeter wave technology uses non-ionizing radio frequency energy in the millimeter wave spectrum to generate an image based on the energy reflected from the body.
+For comparison purposes, the x-ray dose received from the previous backscatter system is equivalent to the radiation received in two minutes of airplane flight at altitude (.02 millirem for two scans by backscatter compared to .0276 millirem for two minutes of a flight).
+Newer technologies require less scanning time, further reducing individual x-ray exposure. - Millimeter wave technology uses non-ionizing radio frequency energy in the millimeter wave spectrum to generate an image based on the energy reflected from the body.
 The three-dimensional image of the body is displayed on a remote monitor for analysis.
 The energy projected by the system is 100,000 times less than a cell phone transmission (.00000597 mW/cm2 for millimeter wave technology compared to 37.5 mW/cm2 for a cellphone).